Performing Engineering Operations:

 What you will experience

-No formal academic qualifications are required for this course.
+No formal academic qualifications are required for this course, although a practical test will be carried out during interview.

 English language requirements